Get Rates Near You!

 Rate Tiers

 Some banks apply different interest rates to varying sizes of deposits.
 One promotional trick is offering a great interest rate but only for a minimal amount.
-With that kind of rate tier, unless you are only making a small deposit, the rate you earn may not be as good as the rate that the bank is advertising.
+With that kind of rate tier, unless you are only making a small deposit, the monthly interest rate you earn may not be as good as the rate the bank advertises when you make additional contributions to the account.

 Choosing the Right Type of Account to Earn Interest